tringi/papers/cxx-destructive-move.md

 ## Rationale

 Emphasis is on *minimalistic* here.
-This design certainly doesn't solve what everyone wants.
+This design certainly doesn't solve what everyone wants, it offers start of an incremental approach because:
-But let's start with incremental approach because **(1)** Nothing larger is going to get through the process within our lifetimes, **(2)** We're not getting anything like Rust, nor any magic bullet, in C++ ever, **(3)** obviously everyone is attempting to solve way too much in a single go.
+1. nothing larger is going to get through the process within our lifetimes,
+2. we're not getting anything like Rust, nor any magic bullet, in C++ (probably) ever,
+3. obviously everyone is attempting to solve way too much in a single go.

 ## Possible extensions
 * both destructors could be `= default`, akin to regular move, creating objects with life-times possibly shorter than their scope
-* [[attribute]] for debug methods allowed to be called on destructively moved-from objects?
+* `[[ attribute ]]` attribute for debug methods allowed to be called on destructively moved-from objects
+* in some situations, like RVO or NRVO exist now, it could be guaranteed that the destructive move, if defined, is called instead